-Figure 1 Surface water of Stodmarsh Catchment to which this advice applies
+Figure 1 Surface water Stodmarsh Catchment to which this advice applies

-Note developments outside of these boundaries may drain to WwTWs inside these boundaries.
-See also table A1.1 and A1.2 and notes in Appendix 1 for more detail.
+Note developments outside of these boundaries may drain to WwTW inside these boundaries.
+See also table A1.1 and A1.2 and notes in appendix 1 for more detail.